Gum Disease FAQs Plano, TX

 How do I know if I have periodontal disease?

 Your general dentist should be able to inform you if there are signs of periodontal disease.
 The symptoms associated with periodontal disease are typically not easily noticed.
-In some cases, you may experience sore gums, bleeding gums, or tooth pain.
+Sometimes, you may experience sore gums, bleeding gums, or tooth pain.
 Regular visits to your dentist will help diagnose and treat gum disease.

 Do I have the option of dental sedation during periodontal surgery?